-In this weekly column, I will be identifying a horse who is likely to be heavily bet and I believe is a vulnerable favorite.
+In this weekly column, I will be identifying vulnerable favorites and evaluating alternate horses to use in key weekend stakes races.
 Many horseplayers are far too quick to use a weak favorite defensively while playing not to lose.

 However, some of the biggest scores can come as a result of taking an aggressive stance against a horse the public will heavily support.
 This column is not for the faint of heart, but tremendous opportunities abound for those steely-eyed souls willing to play against the masses.

 Last weekend, we were able to right the ship and get back on track when successfully fading Double Thunder at Keeneland, who finished second in the Breeders’ Futurity.
 Furthermore, we gave out the winner, Rattle N Roll, who dominated that field and paid a generous $19.40 to win.